tom-draper/persona/README.md

 # Persona

-A tool for probabilistically generating character profiles based on a given location using real world demographic data, with features including age, sex, sexuality, ethnicity and religion.
+A tool for probabilistically generating character profiles based on a given location using real-world demographic data, with features including age, sex, sexuality, ethnicity and religion.
 This project was originally intended for building representative and inclusive characters for stories.

 <p align="center">